A 5-day road trip itinerary for the Great Ocean Road

 - extra insurance cover ($15 a day)

-If you’re looking to get a quote and hire a car or camper yourself, I would definitely recommend dropping my friend Sammy from Ratpack Travel a message to discuss your options.
+If you’re looking to get a quote and hire a car or camper yourself, I would definitely recommend reaching out to my friend Sammy at Ratpack Travel to discuss your options.
 He will definitely get you a better price than anywhere else.

 What other expenses do you need to account for?